shonaka/pytorch_challenge/README.md

 make -f MakeFile resnet
 ```

-You could also modify the MakeFile itself
+You could also modify the MakeFile itself.
+Note that hyperparameter optimization using optuna or any other bayesian methods could take some time (up to a few days if you want to optimize many hyperparameters).

 ## Folder Structure
   ```